LimeChain/subsembly/docs/guides/create-your-first-subsembly-runtime/README.md

 In this guide, you will learn how to initialise a new **Subsembly** project, compile, and interact with it using **PolkadotJS** apps interface.

-This guide is aimed at someone who is new in **Subsembly** and wants to quickly get started with it.
+This guide is aimed at someone who is new to **Subsembly** and wants to quickly get started with it.
 No deep knowledge about Substrate is required to complete this guide.

 Some prerequisites for completing this guide: